GBMP/Viral-Simulation-2020-2021/README.md

 # Viral Simulation Assignment

-## **Update**
+## **Update from Susanne**

-For my assignment you can start by readying the comments in the main.cpp file and continue from there to the affected classes.
-The reason we start the main.cpp file is because you set with what strategie you want to run the simulation(first argument in the simulation class):
+For my main assignment you can start by reading the comments in the main.cpp file and continue from there to the affected classes.
+The reason I start in the main.cpp file is because that's where you choose/set which strategy you want to run in the simulation(first argument in the simulation class).
+You can choose between these two variables:

 CORSIM::LOCKSTRAT